 "Bhaishajya-séna, this dharma-paryáya is profound.
 Hearing this dharma-paryáya is rare.
 Bhaishajya-séna, the arising of tathágatas is also supremely rare.
 Bhaishajya-séna, those who uphold this dharma-paryáya are also supremely rare.
 All those who hear this dharma-paryáya will be fully and completely enlightened in unsurpassed, perfect and complete enlightenment.
 Bhaishajya-séna, for a thousand eons, they will overcome cyclic existence.
 They will attain the perfectly pure buddha field.
 They will also thoroughly understand cessation and the path.
 They will be well-suited to thoroughly know the source.
-They will be well-suited to thoroughly know the place of virtue.
+They will be wellsuited to thoroughly know the place of virtue.
+They will be well-suited to directly know and thoroughly know the place of virtue.
 They will be well-suited to thoroughly know the place of virtue and to thoroughly know cessation.
 Bhaishajya-séna, why is it called 'cessation'?"